Christian Jungersen: Film adaptations

 The film Du Forsvinder, based on You Disappear, was directed by Peter Schønau Fog from the screenplay by Peter Schønau Fog and starred Trine Dyrholm and Nikolaj Lie Kaas.
 The movie premiered in 2017 and was one of the best-selling films in Denmark that year.
 Du Forsvinder was Denmark's submission for the 2017 Oscar for Best Foreign Language Film.

-The movie Undtagelsen was based on Jungersen's second novel, The Exception.
+The movie Undtagelsen (The Exception in English; 2019) was based on Jungersen's second novel, The Exception.
 It was directed by Jesper W. Nielsen from the screenplay by Christian Torpe.
 Sidse Babett Knudsen, Amanda Collin, Danica Curcic, and Lene Maria Christensen played the leading roles.
-It came out when Danish cinemas reopened in July 2020, after having been closed for four months due to the COVID-19 pandemic, and it remained on the country's top-10 list of best-selling films for nine weeks.
-Under the title The Exception, it won the Valhalla Award for Best Nordic Film at the Santa Barbara International Film Festival in 2020.
+It was released when Danish cinemas reopened in July 2020, after having been closed for four months due to the COVID-19 pandemic, and it remained on the country's top-10 list of best-selling films for nine weeks.
+It won the Valhalla Award for Best Nordic Film at the Santa Barbara International Film Festival in 2020.